1993 Food City 500

 The 1993 Food City 500 was the sixth stock car race of the 1993 NASCAR Winston Cup Series season and the 33rd iteration of the event.
 The race was held on Sunday, April 4, 1993, in Bristol, Tennessee, at Bristol Motor Speedway, a 0.533 miles (0.858 km) permanent oval-shaped racetrack.
 The race took the scheduled 500 laps to complete.
-At race's end, Penske Racing South driver Rusty Wallace would manage to dominate a majority of the race to take his 23rd carer NASCAR Winston Cup Series victory and his second victory of the season.
+At race's end, Penske Racing South driver Rusty Wallace would manage to dominate a majority of the race to take his 23rd career NASCAR Winston Cup Series victory and his second victory of the season.
 To fill out the top three, Richard Childress Racing driver Dale Earnhardt and SABCO Racing driver Kyle Petty would finish second and third, respectively.

 The race weekend was marred by the death of Alan Kulwicki, last year's champion.
 Kulwicki had died while traveling to Bristol Motor Speedway in an airplane crash on the evening of Thursday, April 1.
 As a result, his team would withdraw from the race.